Last Updated on May 12, 2025

 - Excisions of the fragment

 Excision can be arthroscopic or open.
-Former is preferred as it causes less soft tissue injury.
+The former is preferred as it causes less soft tissue injury.

 Acromionectomy involves the removal of about 80 percent of the acromion.
 It is also associated with persistent pain.